nextcodelab/data-base-server/host_data/bible/suggestions.md

 ---
 In addition to our responsibility to care for natures, animals ***[Proverbs 12:10](Prov 12:10)***  and creations.
 In a world dominated by technology and endless hours spent staring at technologies, artificials and screens, nature offers a profound alternative for relaxation and renewal.

 ***[Psalm 19:1](Ps 19:1)*** states, "The heavens declare the glory of God; the skies proclaim the work of his hands."
 This encourages us to step outside, marvel at the beauty of creation, and find peace away from the busyness of modern life.
 Whether it’s a walk in a quiet forest, watching a sunset, or listening to the gentle sounds of birds. which God created for us.
-Explore the beautiful nature and surroundings that God has created for us.
+Explore the beautiful nature and surroundings of God’s creation.

 By immersing ourselves in nature, we can find a deeper sense of calm, reduce stress, and gain a renewed perspective on life.
 Through this, we honor God’s intention for creation—not only as stewards but also as beneficiaries of its beauty and tranquility.

 ---
 *Spreading Kindness and Blessing to Everyone with Words:* ***'The Grace of the Lord Jesus Be With You'***, ***SHALOM*** *[John 20:19](John 20:19) [1 Corinthians 16:23](1Cor 16:23) [Philippians 4:23](Phil 4:23).*